dirtyfish/vispy_and_moviepy_test/README.md

 Issues:

-You might need to rename/copy magick.exe to convert.exe if you got newest version of Image Magic Or change some code.
+You might need to rename/copy magick.exe to convert.exe if you got newest version of Image Magic, or change some code.